-It is important to remember that the overall risk of a harmful blood clot due to <invented name> is small.
+It is important to remember that the overall risk of a harmful blood clot due to [nationally completed name] is small.

 HOW TO RECOGNISE A BLOOD CLOT

 Seek urgent medical attention if you notice any of the following signs or symptoms.